Authorities seek public’s assistance in identifying drowning victim

 KANKAKEE – The Kankakee County Coroner’s office is requesting assistance from the public in identifying the man whose body was recovered from the Kankakee River Friday.

-The man is believed to be Hispanic, 5-foot, 10-inches tall, weighing approximately 168 pounds, according to a release from Kankakee County Coroner Bob Gessner.
+The man is believed to be Hispanic, 5-foot, 10-inches tall, weighing about 168 pounds, according to a news release from Kankakee County Coroner Bob Gessner.

 The man was last seen wearing black jogger pants, a maroon T-shirt, and gray/white Adidas tennis shoes.

-It is believed he would have last been seen at around 10 p.m., Tuesday near the Court Street bridge and surrounding areas, the release said.
+It is believed he would have last been seen about 10 p.m.
+Tuesday near the Court Street bridge and surrounding areas, according to the release.

-On Tuesday at approximately 10 p.m.
-Kankakee fire and police investigated a report of a person jumping from the Court Street bridge at approximately.
+About 10 p.m.
+Tuesday, Kankakee fire and police investigated a report of a person jumping from the Court Street bridge.

 Kankakee Police Chief Chris Kidwell said a witness told officers Tuesday they heard something hit the water.
 The witness said they heard a person cough and saw a body float downstream.